30 Challenges For 30 Days (That Will Make You A Better Person)

 Make an effort to stay in touch or reconnect with old friends every day.

 Think of all the friends you have drifted apart (or are drifting apart) from.
-Send them a random message and maybe suggest to meet and catch up.
+Send them a random message and maybe suggest a meeting and catch up.
 Good people are hard to come by, so make an effort to keep the ones you have in your life.

 By the way, this includes saying hi to your neighbors when you see them instead of pretending to be listening to music.
 Maybe even ask them how they are and have a little chat.
 After all, you do basically live together.